How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Generate your dashboard foundation with AI

-With data connected, Bubble AI can generate a complete dashboard foundation in minutes — all visual, never code.
-It creates appropriate charts, layouts, and sample calculations that you can see and understand in visual workflows.
-The AI Agent helps you refine your dashboard through natural language prompts or you can edit directly in the visual editor.
+With your data model planned, Bubble AI can generate a dashboard in minutes, including layouts, UI elements, data types, sample data, and supported expressions and workflows, that you can inspect and refine visually.
+Charting, API-backed datasets, and complex calculations may need manual configuration in the editor.
+The AI Agent helps you refine your dashboard through natural language prompts, or you can edit directly in visual workflows.

 Craft effective prompts for dashboard generation

 The more context you provide about how the dashboard will be used, the better Bubble AI can optimize the layout and interactions.
-Tell it whether users will view your dashboard on large screens in conference rooms, individual desktop monitors, or mobile devices (or all of the above).
+Tell it whether users will view your dashboard on large screens in conference rooms, individual desktop monitors, or mobile devices.
 These details influence everything from chart sizing to filter placement.

 Review and validate your AI-generated components

-- Chart types match your data: Bar charts for comparisons, line charts for trends, pie charts for part-to-whole relationships.
-Ask the AI Agent to explain any component, and it will tell you what it built and why.
+• Chart types match your data: Bar charts work for comparisons, line charts for trends, pie charts for part-to-whole relationships.
+Ask the AI Agent to explain supported Bubble elements, workflows, expressions, and data structures; plugin-based components and some external integrations may require manual review.

-- Data fields connect correctly: Verify that Bubble AI connected the right data fields to charts.
-If it used “Order Date” when you wanted “Ship Date,” simply ask the AI Agent to fix it — or change the data source yourself in the visual editor.
+• Data fields connect correctly: Verify that Bubble AI connected the right data fields to charts.
+If it used “Order Date” when you wanted “Ship Date,” ask the AI Agent to fix it, or change the data source yourself in the visual editor.

-- Calculations produce expected results: Test with known data points.
+• Calculations produce expected results: Test with known data points.
 If you know last month’s total revenue was $50,000, verify that the dashboard shows that exact number.
-Run through different filter combinations to ensure the dashboard updates correctly and maintains accuracy across all scenarios.
+Run through different filter combinations to ensure that the dashboard updates correctly and maintains accuracy across all scenarios.

 Choose the right visualization types for your data